MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

  For information about creating or adjusting a data exchange definition, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

-## <a name="camt-data-mapping-to-fields-in-the-general-journal-table-" />CAMT data mapping to fields in the General Journal table (81)
+## <a name="camt-data-mapping-to-fields-in-the-general-journal-table-81" />CAMT data mapping to fields in the General Journal table (81)

 |Element Path|Message Element|Data Type|Description|Negative-Sign Identifier|Field No.|Field Name|
 |------------------|---------------------|---------------|-----------------|-------------------------------|---------------|----------------|